 Board Committees and Charters

-The OPPD Board of Directors has established five committees to focus its attention on certain topics with major significance to OPPD’s business:
+The OPPD Board of Directors has established four committees to focus its attention on certain topics with major significance to OPPD’s business:

 • Governance Committee Charter